Illustrations by the amazing Lulu Heal. Hover on the images for more information.

 One of MUD's objectives is to provide valuable volunteering experiences, giving people a sense of purpose and achievement and the opportunity to improve their physical and mental wellbeing.
 Gleaning provides all of this and more!

-Our gleaning programme in 2020 was funded by Wrap.
+Our gleaning programme was funded by Wrap in 2020 and R4GM and SUEZ in 2022.
 We are currently looking for funders to help our gleaning operation.
-If you are interested in being part of our mission to stop food waste at farm level, please email us.
+If you are interested in being part of our mission to stop food waste at farm level, please email us at firstname.lastname@example.org.

 The North West Gleaning Network